shalinirajasekaran/assignment-1-paper-1-/README.md

 # Details of folder structure
 * Input folder - Includes raw data
-* Output foler - Includes the .Rmd file,report and references file
+* Output foler - Includes the .Rmd file for cleaning and analysing,report and references file
-* Script foler - Includes .R file for importing and cleaning.
+* Script foler - Includes .R file for importing the data.